paulllee/lamp-setup/README.md

 ### Multiple Instances of Ubuntu

-If you decide to run multiple instances of Ubuntu, I highly recommend only running **ONE** instance at a time.
+If you decide to run multiple instances of Ubuntu, you can only run **ONE** instance at a time.

 Before opening a new instance, you should terminate ALL running instances of Ubuntu by using `wsl --shutdown` in Windows Terminal (PowerShell or CMD).